 I have one client whose former personal injury lawyer repeatedly referenced a completely different type of accident in several letters to the insurance company.
 I read the letters.
 They were clearly form letters.
 The Orlando law firm had changed nothing about the letter, other than switching the clients’ names, and social security and claim numbers.
 The problem was, again, the letters didn’t even describe the right kind of accident.
 (The letters said she had been in a car accident, but her accident had nothing, at all, to do with driving or cars.)
 In other words, the lawyer’s lack of competence and/or carefulness was clear from the documentation.

-I had yet another new client recently whose former personal injury lawyer refused to file suit, which is a common problem with settlement mill law firms.
+I had yet another new client whose former personal injury lawyer refused to file suit, which is a common problem with settlement mill law firms.
 But I felt that she could get a lot more money from having a lawyer who would file suit.
+She never received an offer but I am positive that the nearly 500K we recovered in her case was far more than the other firm would have ever recovered pre-suit (without filing a lawsuit).

 All of those potential clients had witnessed legitimate red flags about their former lawyers’ work and competency.